nfoxdev/nfCustomEnvHelper/README.md

 environments with ease on any selected folder.

 Just run and select one of your project folders;\
-nfCustEnvHelper will ask if you want to clone your actual environment or \
+nfCustEnvHelper will ask if you want to clone your actual\
-create fresh versions for a new environment.
+environment or create fresh resource/config versions.

-Youll find the following files under the folder "_customenv":
+You'll find the following files under the folder "_customenv":

 - config.fwp ( option clone in use / make new )
 - resource.dbf ( option clone in use / make new )